tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Neutronics.md

 In GeN-Foam, cross-sections and several other neutronics properties are handled by the *XS.H* class.

 <div class="border-box">
-<b>The *nuclearData* dictionaries</b>
+<b>The *nuclearData* dictionary</b>

 The *nuclearData* dictionary can be found under *constant/neutroRegion/*.
-It contains all basic nuclear properties for the reference and perturbed reactor state.
+It contains all basic nuclear properties for the reference and perturbed reactor states.
 For instance,including *Tfuel* in *reference* and a perturbed state represents the temperatures at which the reference and perturbed cross-sections have been calculated, respectively.
-Linear interpolation is performed by GeN-Foam between reference and perturbed reactor states, except for fuel temperature, for which a logarithmic or square root interpolation is provided (depending on the spectrum, which in turn is defined by the keyword *fastNeutrons*).
+Radial Basis Function interpolation is performed by GeN-Foam between reference and perturbed reactor states, except for fuel temperature, for which a logarithmic or square root interpolation is provided (depending on the spectrum, which in turn is defined by the keyword *fastNeutrons*).
 If no perturbed state data are provided, the reference cross-sections are used.
 Nuclear data can be generated using any nuclear code.
-The [serpentToFoam](https://gitlab.com/foam-for-nuclear/GeN-Foam/-/tree/master/Tools/serpentToFoam/serpent2.1.23) routines provided with GeN-Foam (in the *Tools* folder) is an Octave script that automatically converts Serpent output files into the nuclear data files employed by GeN-Foam.
+* [serpentToFoam](https://gitlab.com/foam-for-nuclear/GeN-Foam/-/tree/master/Tools/serpentToFoam/serpent2.1.23) routines provided with GeN-Foam (in the *Tools* folder) is an Octave script that automatically converts Serpent output files into the nuclear data files employed by GeN-Foam.
+* [openmcToFoam](https://gitlab.com/foam-for-nuclear/GeN-Foam/-/tree/master/Tools/openmcToFoam) Python package provided with GeN-Foam automatically converts OpenMC output into nuclear data files.

+It is possible to select different radial basis function based on the polyharmonic splines using the *polyharmonicSplineMode* keyword.
+* `1`: $\phi(r) = |r|$
+* `2`: $\phi(r) = r^2 \ln(r)$
+* `3`: $\phi(r) = |r^3|$
+* `4`: $\phi(r) = r^4 \ln(r)$

 The entry *discFactor* is used only if discontinuity factors have to be used.
 The term *integralFlux*, is used only if the automatic adjustment of discontinuity factors is performed \cite FIORINA2016212.
 Nonetheless, these entries should always be present.
 <br><br>
 One can find more details on all the parameters in the *XS.H* file and commented examples of *nuclearData* in the tutorials [3D_SmallESFR](https://gitlab.com/foam-for-nuclear/GeN-Foam/-/tree/master/Tutorials/3D_SmallESFR/rootCase/constant/neutroRegion/nuclearData) (for diffusion or SP3),